Life Balance… Zen

 If I don’t, I feel like absolute shit, and feeling like shit isn’t fun.
 So again, my balance is different than your balance.

 Just consider what you could scale back on that may not be contributing to your aspirations or goals.
 What should you ramp up and be more pro-active about to start kicking more ass in life?
-What could you just relax about?
+And what could you just relax about?
 What are you obsessing about?

 A few foundational basics of moderation: